-1. General Policy
+General Policy

 All requests for the release of data shall be processed in accordance with the Procedure Manual.
-All such requests shall be channeled through the data controller.
+All such requests shall be channelled through the data controller.

-2. Primary Request to View Data
+Primary Request to View Data

-- a) Primary requests to view data generated by a CCTV System are likely to be made by third parties for any one or more of the following purposes: - i) Providing evidence in criminal proceedings (e.g. Police and Criminal Evidence Act 1984, Criminal Procedures & Investigations Act 1996, etc); - ii) Providing evidence in civil proceedings or tribunals; - iii) The prevention of crime: - iv) The investigation and detection of crime (may include identification of offenders); and - v) Identification of witnesses.
+Primary requests to view data generated by a CCTV system are likely to be made by third parties for anyone or more of the following purposes:

+- Providing evidence in criminal proceedings (e.g. Police and Criminal Evidence Act 1984, Criminal Procedures and Investigations Act 1996, etc.); - Providing evidence in civil proceedings or tribunals; - The prevention of crime; - The investigation and detection of crime (may include identification of offenders and identification of witnesses).

-- b) Third parties, who are required to show adequate grounds for disclosure of data within the above criteria, may include, but are not limited to: - i) Police (1); - ii) Statutory authorities with powers to prosecute, (e.g. Customs and Excise, Trading Standards, etc.); - iii) Solicitors (2); - iv) Plaintiffs and defendants in civil proceedings (3); - v) Accused persons or defendants in criminal proceedings (3) and - vi) Other agencies, (which should be specified in the Code of Practice) according to purpose and legal status (4) - c) Upon receipt from a third party of a bona fide request for the release of data, the data controller shall: - i) Not unduly obstruct a third party investigation to verify the existence of relevant data; and - ii) Ensure the retention of data which may be relevant to a request, but which may be pending application for, or the issue of, a court order or subpoena.
-A time limit shall be imposed on such retention, which will be notified at the time of the request. - d) In circumstances outlined at note (3) below, (requests by plaintiffs, accused persons or defendants) the data controller, or nominated representative, shall: - i) Be satisfied that there is no connection with any existing data held by the police in connection with the same investigation; and - ii) Treat all such enquiries with strict confidentiality.
+Third parties, who are required to show adequate grounds for disclosure of data within the above criteria, may include, but are not limited to:

+- Police; - Statutory Authorities with powers to prosecute, (e.g. Customs and Excise, Trading Standards, etc); - Solicitors; - Plaintiffs and defendants in civil proceedings; - Accused persons or defendants in criminal proceedings, and; - Other agencies, (which should be specified in the Code of Practice) according to purpose and legal status.

+Upon receipt of a third party of a bona fide request for the release of data, the data controller shall be imposed on such retention, which will be notified at the time of the request.

+Where requests are made by plaintiffs, accused persons or defendants) the data controller, or nominated representative, shall:

+- Be satisfied that there is no connection with any existing data held by the police in connection with the same investigation, and; - Treat all such enquiries with strict confidentiality